HSAFoundation/HSA-Profiler-AMD/README.md

 runtime release.
 This is a near-feature complete version of the profiler with the HSA Profiling feature set nearly on par with the CodeXL OpenCL Profiler.

-Information contained here is sepcific to sprofile version 3.1.4195
+Information contained here is specific to sprofile version 3.1.4195

 The HSA Profiler is integrated into the CodeXL GPU Profiler Backend (aka "sprofile").
 There are two new command-line switches used to tell sprofile to